 This feature is shared by other saltwater damselfish, and it is thought that the cichlids are closely related to them.
 These fish are easily available online as well as at fish stores.
 They are not expensive but are moderately priced.

-Habitat and Social behaviours
+Rainbow Cichlid Habitat and Social behaviors

 The rainbow cichlids are native to both the Pacific and the Atlantic slopes of Central America which range from Honduras to Costa Rica to Nicaragua.
 They are generally found in the shallow to turbid waters such as the weedy margins of streams and lakes.